SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 **Quick ability**

 * Way to upgrade small tools by granting them a non-combat ability on pressing right click

+### Fluid Effect Rework

+* Add a fluid effect that breaks blocks, add it to several key fluids for ranged mining.
+* Likely want to use said effect for water breaking plants too.
+* Redesign fluid effects other fluids to be more logical and cohesive.

 ## Worldgen